 How Do Flash Floods, Landslides, and Shooting Stones Affect Ladakh Travel?

 What this means for your trip: Your itinerary can get delayed, rerouted, or extended by days due to road closures.
-BRO (Border Roads Organisation) works tirelessly to clear roads, but some blockages take 24-48 hours or more to resolve.
+According to BRO (Border Roads Organisation) officials, teams work continuously to clear roads, but some blockages take 24-48 hours or more to resolve.
 In case you are traveling during July-August, the risk is highest on the Manali-Leh Highway between Sissu and Sarchu.
+Check the IMD’s Leh weather forecast before you leave and again at your last connectivity point.

 Golden rule: Always keep 2-3 buffer days in your Ladakh itinerary.
 If you have exactly 7 days and zero flexibility, Ladakh will test you.
 Plan for 9-10 days minimum so that a day lost to a landslide does not ruin your entire trip.
 Also, keep in mind that shooting stones sections (marked by BRO signboards) must be crossed quickly.
 Do not stop for photographs in these zones no matter how tempting the view looks.